 Table 2.
-ConfigurationA Register Decode
+Configuration A Register Decode

-CONFIGU RATIONA BIT GROUP BIT NO. VALUE RESULT NTOE 5 0 TAP outputs (TCK, TDO, TMS, TRST) are enabled.
-NICE 5 1 TAP outputs (TCK, TDO, TMS, TRST) are disabled (high impedance).
+CONFIGU RATIONA Ì BIT GROUP BIT NO(S).
+VALUE RESULT TOFF 5 0 TAP outputs (TCK, TDO, TMS, TRST) are enabled.
+TOFF 3 1 TAP outputs (TCK, TDO, TMS, TRST) are disabled (high impedance).
 00 No loopback - TDI pin inputs to TDI buffer.
 LPBK 4-3 01 TMS loopback - TAP-state generator inputs to TDI buffer.
 TMS and TDO pins are fixed high.
-LFDK PBK 4-3 TDO loopback - TDO buffer inputs to TDI buffer.
+LPDN 4-3 10 TDO loopback - TDO buffer inputs to TDI buffer.
 TMS and TDO pins are fixed high.
 11 Reserved 000 Automatic/free-running-TCK mode - all TAP outputs are generated autonomously in the eTBC according to the active command.
-The TCK output runs continuously; while operating a scan command, if the TDI buffer becomes full and/or the TDO buffer becomes empty, the TAP state is cycled to Pause-DR or Pause-IR, as appropriate, until the host performs the required buffer service.
+The TCK output runs continuously; while operating a scan command, if the TDI buffer becomes full and/or the TDO buffer becomes empty, the TAP state will be cycled to Pause-DR or Pause-IR, as appropriate, until the host performs the required buffer service.
 MODE 2-0 001 Automatic/gated-TCK mode - all TAP outputs are generated autonomously in the eTBC according to the active command.
-The TCK output is run only when required to move TAP state or to progress run-test or scan operations, otherwise, it is gated off (low); while operating a scan command, if the TDI buffer becomes full and/or the TDO buffer becomes empty, the TAP state remains in Shift-IR or Shift-DR, as appropriate, but the TCK output is gated off until the host performs the required buffer service.
+The TCK output is run only when required to move TAP state or to progress run-test or scan operations, otherwise, it is gated off (low); while operating a scan command, if the TDI buffer becomes full and/or the TDO buffer becomes empty, the TAP state will remain in Shift-IR or Shift-DR, as appropriate, but the TCK output will be gated off until the host performs the required buffer service.
 010 Discrete-control mode - all TAP outputs are determined by contents of the discrete-control register under control of host software.
 011-111 Reserved